CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab22.md

 ## Summary

-In this exercise, you used Azure AI Foundry and the Azure AI Inference SDK to create a client application uses a multimodal model to generate responses to audio.
+In this lab, you deployed the Phi-4-multimodal-instruct model in Azure AI Foundry and created a client application to interact with it.
+You configured the Azure Cloud Shell environment, cloned the necessary repository, and set up the application with your project details.
+You then wrote code to connect to your project, obtain a chat client, and handle user prompts with audio input.
+By encoding audio files and submitting them along with text prompts, you tested the model’s ability to process multimodal input and generate responses.
+Through these tasks, you gained practical experience in deploying a multimodal AI model, building a client application, and using Azure AI Foundry to interact with AI models that understand both audio and text.

+### You have successfully completed the Hands-on Lab!